notaryproject/notation-hashicorp-vault/README.md

 3. Start a prod server
     ```bash
     vault server -config vault-server.hcl
     ```
-   Note: when this process is stopped, the vault will be sealed.
-To unseal the vault, you need to run this command again.
 4. At this point, open `127.0.0.1:8200` in your browser to see the webpage of your Hashicorp Vault server.
-5. Initialize the vault (this is a one-time step, you do not need to do this step in the future).
-In this example, the root key is split into 3 key shares, and any two keys of the three will be sufficient to unseal the Vault, [see details](https://developer.hashicorp.com/vault/docs/concepts/seal).
+5. Initialize Vault (this is a one-time step, you do not need to do this step in the future).
+In this example, the root key is split into 3 key shares, and any two keys of the three will be sufficient to unseal Vault, [see details](https://developer.hashicorp.com/vault/docs/concepts/seal).
     ![](./docs/root_keys.png)
     ![](./docs/download_keys.png)

-    !
-IMPORTANT !: Remember to hit the `Download Keys` button before going forward.
+    > **IMPORTANT** Remember to hit the `Download Keys` button before going forward.
 Both keys and the initial root token are downloaded.
-They are required to unseal the vault and sign in.
+They are required to unseal Vault and sign in.

-    Unseal the Vault <br>
+    Unseal Vault <br>
-    Enter two of the three keys generated previously to unseal the vault.
+    Enter two of the three keys generated previously to unseal Vault.
     ![](./docs/unseal_vault.png)

     Sign in <br>